 Goalkeepers may touch the ball with their hands inside the penalty area, a semi-circle with a six-metre radius.
 They can move anywhere on the pitch and are allowed to throw the ball out into the opposition half.
 If the goalkeeper has the ball he must play it to a team-mate within four seconds, regardless of whether the ball is in his hands or at his/her feet.

 Kick in is indirect.
 Both feet must be outside of the touchline or on the line.
 4 seconds to kick.

 Misconduct and Fouls

 Red card - A player that receives a red card or two yellow cards in one game is automatically suspended for the remainder of current game and following two games.
 After receiving a hard or soft red card the player must leave the court premises within one minute without substitution.
-The player’s team finishes the game with one less player on the court.
+Red Carded player cannot return.
 Should a player receive a red card during the last game of the season, that player will be suspended for the next scheduled ASA Adult Futsal game the following next season.

 A substitute player may replace a sent-off player and enter the pitch two full minutes after the sending-off.
 They may, however, enter the pitch before the two minutes have elapsed should their team concede a goal while a player down.

 Multiple red cards in one season will be grounds for suspension - without refund - from the league.